google/grr-doc/fleetspeak.md

 We need to create a GRR database along with an associated user.
-In this guide the database will be named `grr`, the user will be named `grr-user` and will identify using password `grr-password`.
+In this guide the database will be named `grr`, the user will be named `grr-user` and will be identified by password `grr-password`.
 We also need to increase the max allowed packet size to 40 MiB.

 Fire up the MySQL console as an administrative user, e.g.: